microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

          <img src="/HOL/IOTHubPiHackathon/images/addOutput.jpg" width="50%" height="50%" />
       </p>

-  1. Click "+ Add" in the blade to the right
+  1. Click "+ Add" in the blade to the right and select "PowerBI"
   1. Fill out the values in the "New Output" blade.
     - Enter in any free form text for the "Output alias". eg. "PowerBI"
-    - For the Sink, select "Power BI".
+    - Click the "Authorize" button to make the connection to your PowerBI account.
+In the pop-up window that appears, enter in your PowerBI username and password.
+Once you enter in the correct credentials, the "Group Workspaces" drop down field should populate.
-    - Click "Authorize".
+    - Choose the workspace that you want the ASA streaming data to be stored. eg. "My workspace"

     <p align="center">
        <img src="/HOL/IOTHubPiHackathon/images/powerBIOutput.jpg" width="30%" height="30%" />
     </p>